 “The conservation of natural resources is the fundamental problem.
 Unless we solve that problem, it will avail us little to solve all others.”
 Theodore Roosevelt.1

 The Institute pioneered the development of terrain barrier fences to reduce the countless deaths of female terrapins by automobile traffic as they struggle to return to traditional nesting habitats.
-That program has been adopted by other communities in South Jersey.
+That program has been adopted by other communities in South Jersey and beyond.

 In many ways the Institute, by “thinking globally but acting locally,” in its Conservation practices, continues to give people hope for the future of coastal environments everywhere.

 1 Theodore Roosevelt, Address to the Deep Waterway Convention Memphis, TN, October 4, 1907